Healthy Homes Assessment Waipawa

 Waipawa Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere for surface as well as groundwater to move and stop it from coming inside.
-When it concerns damp and moisture it is frequently those things that you aren’t aware of that can cause a lot of trouble that can cause the property to suffer and harming the tenant’s well-being.
+Protecting your rental property from dampness isn’t just about what’s inside the building It’s about having to ensure there is somewhere for surface and underground water to flow, and prevent it from getting inside.
+When it concerns damp and moisture it is frequently the things you don’t notice that could be a huge problem, causing damage to your investment as well as affecting your tenant’s health.

-Properties that are rented must be equipped with efficient drainage to eliminate the stormwater and surface waters, and ground water, which includes an appropriate outfall or runoff.
-Making sure that the water has a place to go and that it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties must be equipped with effective drainage to eliminate rainwater, storm water, and groundwater, with an appropriate outfall or runoff.
+Making sure that water has a location to go, and that it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.

-Alongside the drainage system that will prevent water ingress, if the rental has an enclosed gap between your flooring and the ground, a ground water barrier must be constructed if it is reasonably practicable to do so.
+In addition to a drainage system to avoid moisture from entering, if your rental is enclosed between your flooring and the soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.

-An underground moisture barrier typically made of polythene and is laid on top of the ground to stop any moisture in the ground from rising into the home.
-It also helps to prevent from causing damage to the flooring insulation.
+An underground moisture barrier typically a polythene sheet laid over the ground, to block any moisture present in the ground from entering the structure.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection